-After spending a week in Trentino going via ferrata, canyoning, exploring Trento, and hiking in the Dolomites (plus more hiking, and even more hiking!), an afternoon at QC Terme wellness center was just what I needed!
+After spending a week in Trentino going via Ferrata, canyoning, exploring Trento, and hiking in the Dolomites (plus more hiking, and even more hiking!), an afternoon at QC Terme Dolomiti wellness center was just what I needed!

 Our group spent the afternoon experiencing as many of the 40+ practices available as we could.
 From whirlpools to waterfalls, Japanese baths, salt rooms, relaxation areas, and a diverse range of saunas and steam baths, every experience took off another layer of stress and drove us into a deeper state of bliss.